sbidy/MacroMilter/README.md

 *The repo is optimized for Visual Studio*
 ## Features
 * Parsing VBA macros for suspicious code and function calls
-* Uses the milter interface at postfix and sentmail
+* Uses the milter interface at postfix and sendmail
 * Easy to implement
 * Not based on virus heuristics (high detection rate)
 * Only reject if a threshold is reached